eliottjohnson/Obsidian-Vault/Fellowship/CHIMERA/ESA Ion Run 2022.md

 * Set the gain to correct values
 	* XSEC (gain = HIGH)
 	* MWPC (voltage)
+* Use XION to see how low we can go
 * DUT:
 	* Empty (no diode, no 3 SRAMS to spare fluence)